JustinWingChungHui/OITS_UI/README.md

 ```

-Run the OITS runner in a spearate thread
+Run the OITS runner in a separate thread
 ```bash
 python manage.py oits_runner
 ```